reactjs/react.dev/content/docs/hooks-reference.md

 >Tip
 >
->React guarantees that ref object identity (not its `current` prop) is stable and won't change on re-renders.
+>React guarantees that ref object identity (but not its `current` property) is stable and won't change on re-renders.
 This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.
 >
 >Also keep in mind that *including* `ref.current` list in the dependency list is usually a mistake because `ref.current` changes *after* rendering.
 If you want to re-run some code whenever a ref changes, you might want to use the function `ref={callback}` API instead.